Smokey Bear: Adaptations

 Smokey Bear—and parodies of the character—have been appearing in animation for more than fifty years.
-In 1956, he made a cameo appearance in the Walt Disney short film In the Bag with a voice provided by Jackson Weaver.
+In 1956, Smokey made a cameo appearance in the Walt Disney short film In the Bag with a voice provided by Jackson Weaver.
 Rankin/Bass Productions, in cooperation with Tadahito Mochinaga's MOM Production in Japan, produced an "Animagic" stop-motion animated television special, Ballad of Smokey the Bear, narrated by James Cagney.
-It aired on Thanksgiving Day, November 24, 1966, as part of the General Electric Fantasy Hour on NBC.
+It was broadcast on Thanksgiving Day, November 24, 1966, as part of the General Electric Fantasy Hour on NBC.
 The same day, a Smokey Bear balloon was featured in the Macy's Thanksgiving Day Parade, and it was advertised as "Thanksgiving is Smokey Bear Day on NBC TV".

 During the 1969–1970 television season, Rankin/Bass also produced a weekly Saturday Morning cartoon series for ABC, called The Smokey Bear Show.
 This series was animated by Toei Animation in Japan.

 Despite his real name being Smokey Bear, the name "Smokey the Bear" has been perpetuated in popular culture.
-Steve Nelson and Jack Rollins's song "Smokey the Bear" has been covered by the group Canned Heat, among others.
+Steve Nelson and Jack Rollins' song "Smokey the Bear" has been covered by the group Canned Heat, among others.
 The track is on their CD The Boogie House Tapes 1969–1999.

 The online battle royale game Fortnite: Battle Royale parodies Smokey and his motto in a loading screen featuring Cuddle Team Leader, a woman dressed in a teddy bear costume replacing Smokey and doing his signature finger-pointing pose.
 Below her is the message "Only YOU can prevent V-Buck scams", warning players not to risk security compromises by attempting to obtain free virtual currency offered by hackers as bait.

-Fire ecology
+Smokey is briefly mentioned in the 2015 Sony Pictures Animation film Open Season: Scared Silly, when Eliot the Deer mentions Smokey being one of his favorite bears.